-In an episode of The Colbert Report, Stephen Colbert briefly shared a story about how he once found one of his teenage staff members out back smoking with his friends while wearing an anti-smoking T-shirt.
+- Stephen Colbert briefly shared a story about how he once found one of his teenage staff members out back smoking with his friends while wearing an anti-smoking T-shirt.
 When questioned, he replied that he "thought it was funny."

-In another episode, Stephen, distraught over the loss of Hillary Clinton's presidential campaign, looks up the Five Stages of Grief.
+- Stephen, distraught over the loss of Hillary Clinton's presidential campaign, looks up the Five Stages of Grief.
 "Stage One...
 Denial.
 I've never had that."